-At CWC Kansas City, maintaining a safe environment for the students is our top priority.
-To ensure our students and campus are safe during arrival and dismissal, we ask parents to assist us by following the procedures discussed in the Arrival and Dismissal communication which will be distributed prior to the first day of school.
+At Citizens, maintaining a safe environment for the students is our top priority.
+To ensure our students and campus are safe during arrival and dismissal, we ask parents to assist us by following the procedures listed here.
 Please note that bus transportation is not currently offered.
 Individual transportation is only provided to those students who qualify for the McKinney Vento Homeless program.
 Please contact the Director of Student Support and Homeless Coordinator, Johanna Chambers, for more information.